 When your child is in nursery and/or reception, assessments of their learning are by written observations, pieces of work and photos collected by the class teacher, TA or nursery nurse.
 These observations are collated in your child’s Learning Journey.
 This book is always available for you to look at.
 Parents are encouraged to add your contributions and observations of what your child is able to do and we valued this input from you.

 Written reports of nursery and reception children’s progress and individual targets are sent home three times a year.
-In addition to this, in the reception classes there are two occasions when you will be invited in to discuss achievements and progress with your child’s teacher on Progress Review Days (12th January 2017 and 29th June 2017).
+In addition to this, in the reception classes there are two occasions when you will be invited in to discuss achievements and progress with your child’s teacher on Progress Review Days (14th January 2021 and 21st July 2021).

-Assessment in years 1 – 6
+Assessment in Years 1 – 6

 Every term, your child completes a formal assessment in reading, writing, spelling, grammar and maths.
 Class teachers track their progress against their personal targets.
 Children in year 1 are assessed by observation of class work, until they are able to complete more formal testing themselves.
-Written reports are sent home three times a year and there is also an opportunity to discuss your child’s progress at two Progress Review Days (12th January 2017 and 29th June 2017).
+Written reports are sent home three times a year and there is also an opportunity to discuss your child’s progress at two Progress Review Days (14th January 2021 and 21st July 2021).

 In addition to our on-going assessments, we have some statutory assessment which we must undertake and publish results to parents.
 These are the Early Years Profile assessment (end of reception), Phonics Screening Check (end year1), key stage 1 assessments (end of year 2) and key stage 2 assessments at the end of year 6.
 Results of all these assessments are reported to parents at the end of the Summer Term.